*Support Group meets 1st Tuesdays 7:00-8:30PM, and third Thursdays, 1:30-3:30PM. Call 273-2462, firstname.lastname@example.org.

 Note that all conversations are kept confidential.
 Our monthly support group is currently meeting the first Tuesday of each month.
 Call 273-2462 for more information about the support group or one-on-one help.

-Starting Thursday, September 20, 2012 at 6:30PM-9:00PM NAMI-Finger Lakes will offer a free twelve-week Family-to-Family Education Program for family members who have close relatives diagnosed with:
+Starting Wednesday, February 5, 2014 NAMI-Finger Lakes will offer a free twelve-week NAMI Family-to-Family Education Program for family members who have close relatives diagnosed with:

 Bipolar Disorder - Also Called Manic Depression